NightWhistler/workstation-puppet/README.md

 =====================================

 This project is based on my previous provisioner which used shell scripts.
-The big advatage in using Puppet is that it can now also be used to update machines.
+The big advantage in using Puppet is that it can now also be used to update machines.

 This is specifically meant to set up Ubuntu development workstations.
 It might be useful for other types of work, but your milage may vary.